Mortal Kombat (2011 video game): Legacy

-Netherrealm Studios' success with Mortal Kombat's story mode influenced Netherrealm's Injustice series, and inspired developers of future fighting games to create similar film-like experiences in their games, like Guilty Gear Xrd, Tekken 7, Street Fighter V, and Marvel vs. Capcom: Infinite.
+Netherrealm Studios' success with Mortal Kombat's story mode influenced future Mortal Kombat entries and Netherrealm's Injustice series, and inspired developers of future fighting games to create similar film-inspired experiences in their games, like Guilty Gear Xrd, Tekken 7, Street Fighter V, and Marvel vs. Capcom: Infinite.

 Sequel

-A sequel for the game, Mortal Kombat X, was developed by NetherRealm Studios for the PC, PlayStation 4, and Xbox One and was released in April 2015.
+A sequel for the game, Mortal Kombat X, was developed by NetherRealm Studios for Microsoft Windows, PlayStation 4, and Xbox One and was released in April 2015.